realeroberto/peppol.agid.gov.it/en/e-procurement/nso.md

 NSO, the “Sorting node for public administration purchase orders” managed by the Ministry of Economy and Finance (MEF), is the central gateway for exchanging eOrders between public bodies and suppliers.

-The eOrder format adopted by NSO is compliant with the PEPPOL BIS 3.0 technical specifications, available at this [link](https://docs.peppol.eu/poacc/upgrade-3/).
+The eOrder format adopted by NSO is compliant with the PEPPOL BIS 3.0 technical specifications, available at this <a aria-label="PEPPOL BIS 3.0 - External link" href="https://docs.peppol.eu/poacc/upgrade-3/" title="External link">link</a>.

 More information on NSO can be found on the <a aria-label="Ministry of Economy and Finance - External link" href="http://www.rgs.mef.gov.it/VERSIONE-I/e_government/amministrazioni_pubbliche/acquisti_pubblici_in_rete_apir/nodo_di_smistamento_degli_ordini_di_acquisto_delle_amministrazioni_pubbliche_nso/" title="External link">MEF website</a>.